stharding/function-plotter/README.md

 Another example of an interesting non-closed form function is the

 [Julia Set](http://en.wikipedia.org/wiki/Julia_set) which is similar to the Mandelbrot Set.
-If we use this code in the
+If we use this code in the helper function editor:

 ```java
 const float max = 100.0;